 - support and involve the least active children by running or extending school sports cl ubs,

 holiday clubs and Change4Life clubs

 - run sport competitions

 - increase pupils’ participation in the School Games

 - run sports activities with other schools

 Year 6 cohort pupils who are meeting the national curriculum requirement regarding swimming

-39% of pupils within our Year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres.
+45% of pupils (+6% on previous year) within our Year 6 cohort of 2018-2019 are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres.